ncpr1996/blogs_backup/clyfkysym001n09i85ps2e7ns.md

 **Multiple Subnet Association** :

-* Permits multiple subnets to be associated with the same route table for simplified network management.
+* Enables the sharing of a route table among several subnets, which simplifies network administration.

 ### Internet Gateway

 **Overview :**

-* Acts as a virtual router connecting a VPC to the internet.
+* Serves as an internet-based virtual router, linking a VPC to the internet.

-* Enables communication between instances in the VPC and the internet.
+* Permits connectivity between the internet and instances within the VPC.

 **Default VPC Configuration** :

-* The default VPC comes pre-configured with an internet gateway for immediate internet access.
+* An internet gateway is pre-configured in the default VPC to provide instant access to the internet.

 **Creating a New VPC** :

-* When creating a new VPC, you must manually attach an internet gateway to enable internet connectivity.
+* To allow internet connectivity, you have to directly attach an internet gateway while creating a new VPC.

 **Route Table Configuration** :

-* Ensure that the subnet's route table includes a route pointing to the internet gateway for outbound internet access.
+* To enable outbound internet access, make sure the subnet's route table has a route pointing to the internet gateway.

 **Network Address Translation (NAT)** :

-* Performs NAT (Network Address Translation) between private and public IPv4 addresses, allowing instances with private addresses to access the internet.
+* Makes it possible for instances with private addresses to access the internet by performing NAT (Network Address Translation) between private and public IPv4.

 **IP Version Support** :